Iran says nuclear deal depends on lifting of sanctions

 | ANKARA/DUBAI

-ANKARA/DUBAI Iran said on Wednesday it would only accept a deal over its contested nuclear programme if world powers simultaneously lifted all sanctions imposed on it.
+ANKARA/DUBAI Iran said on Wednesday it would only accept a deal over its contested nuclear program if world powers simultaneously lifted all sanctions imposed on it.

 The comments by President Hassan Rouhani came the day after U.S. President Barack Obama was forced to give Congress a say in any future accord -- including the right of lawmakers to veto the lifting of sanctions imposed by the U.S.